rosettatype/design-regression/_posts/2022-03-28-elements-of-multi-script-typography-chapter-3.md

 <figcaption id="fig:japanese-simplification"><strong>Figure 8:</strong> Designers simplify complex glyphs of Japanese Kanji at
 small sizes; the top row shows samples of the same glyph in the font Meiryo in three different sizes.
-The bottom row shows the same character in three calligraphic styles.
+The bottom row shows the same character in three calligraphic styles where the simplification was done for aesthetic reasons.
 Illustration from Larson (<a href="#ref:larson-2007">2007</a>).
 </figcaption>

 Depending on the rasterisation technique and the font used, there may be